Marjorie Hahn: Academic career

 After postdoctoral study at the University of California, Berkeley, Hahn became a faculty member at Tufts University in 1977.
 While active at Tufts, she supervised the dissertations of 16 doctoral students, more than anyone else in the department; her students included legal statistician Weiwen Miao.
 She retired as professor emeritus in 2016.

 In 1985, Hahn was elected as a Fellow of the Institute of Mathematical Statistics.

 Tennis

 Hahn is also a tennis player.
-She played on the Stanford team from 1967 to 1971, and passed up a chance to play tennis professionally in favor of her work in mathematics.
-In 2006 her name was added to the United States Tennis Association New England Hall of Fame.
+She played on the Stanford Cardinals team from 1967 to 1971, and passed up a chance to play tennis professionally in favor of her work in mathematics.
+In 2006, her name was added to the United States Tennis Association New England Hall of Fame.

-In 2008 she represented the U.S. in an international seniors competition, the Alice Marble Cup, where she helped her team win a silver medal.
-In 2017 she was part of a U.S. team that won the Kitty Godfrey Cup for women 65 or over at the International Tennis Federation World Super-Senior team championships.
+In 2008, she represented the U.S. in an international seniors competition, the Alice Marble Cup, where she helped her team win a silver medal.
+In 2017, she was part of a U.S. team that won the Kitty Godfrey Cup for women 65 or over at the International Tennis Federation World Super-Senior team championships.

 Comparing mathematics with tennis, Hahn has said "In mathematics, you try to prove things step by step; you attempt to set up a logical method.
 I approach tennis by using this plan and then adjust on the fly."